 You might wonder if rewards for kids are really a good idea.
 There are many parents and educators alike who tend to think of rewards as bribes and they are opposed to handing them out to their children.
-Dr. James Dobson, founder and chairman of Focus on the Family, has a lot to say on the topic of rewards for kids:
+Dr. James Dobson, founder, and former chairman of Focus on the Family has a lot to say on the topic of rewards for kids.

 See below for some great rewards for kids!